Discover some of the best things to do in Ghent and find out why those in the know rate Ghent above Belgium’s other popular tourist destinations.

 Indulge in Ghent’s Innovative Restaurants

 Restaurants in Ghent are leading a culinary charge in Europe with a fresh and understated approach to high end dining.
 Ghent also lays claim to being the vegetarian capital of the world.
-Thursday is “veggie day” in Ghent, an environmental and health campaign started by Ghent City, an initiative which has been embraced wholeheartedly by locals and restaurants alike.
+Thursday is “veggie day” in Ghent, an environmental and health campaign started by Ghent City, an initiative that has been embraced wholeheartedly by locals and restaurants alike.

 The Ultimate Guide to Vegan Travel in Europe